pnp/List-Formatting/view-samples/glossary-dynamicFilter-view/ReadMe.md

 ## Setting up the glossary page

-Create a new blank page under your site and add a single column section.
+Create a new blank page and add a single column section.
 On this section, add a first List WebPart for the Glossary Filter list and use the following settings for the WebPart (hide the command bar so only the view content is shown):

 ![Filtered Glossary](images/gFilterWPSetup.PNG)